All posts

 Best State for LLC Non-Resident 2026: $0 to $650/yr

 Every formation service and LLC blog pushes a state.
 Stripe Atlas pushes Delaware.
 Firstbase and Doola push Wyoming.
 Internet forums push Nevada because it "has no income tax."
-None of these recommendations distinguish between what a venture-backed C-Corp needs and what a non-resident solo founder with a single-member LLC needs.
+None of them distinguish between what a venture-backed C-Corp needs and what a non-resident solo founder with a single-member LLC needs.

 The state of formation affects three things for non-resident founders: annual cost, LLC statute quality (particularly asset protection), and registered agent availability.
-It does not affect federal tax treatment, banking access, or payment processor eligibility.
-The selection is narrower than the marketing suggests.
+Federal taxes, banking, payment processors?
+All the same regardless of state.

 Quick comparison: annual LLC costs by state